 Both acute- and chronic-stage stroke disability are two of the medical conditions for which stem cells are being explored as a potential treatment.
 In 2017, the Pharmacological Journal provided an in-depth article on the various ongoing studies, their current status, and results.
 Specifically, the article reviews the results from two clinical trials that used an intracerebral administration of stem cells (for chronic stroke disability) and one that used a simple IV-transplantation (for acute-stage stroke).
 Stem cells are believed to exert their beneficial effects in different ways depending on the chronicity of the stroke injury.
 In the study sponsored by Athersys, IV-injected stem cells are believed to dampen the inflammation produced by the immune system in the slipstream of an ischemic stroke and which further contributes to the existing injury of the brain.
 Entities such as ReNeuron and Stanford University are exploring treatments for chronic stroke disability.
 In such cases, stem cells need to be administered near the original site of injury.
 The ongoing clinical research is showing initial encouraging results.
 [Media Link]

-Articles concerning patients who underwent stem cell therapy for the treatment of MS are not uncommon in the media – with BBC journalist Caroline Wyatt likely one of the more noteworthy accounts and her story was featured via her employer's media channel.
-A few other reports that made the headlines were the stories of Mr. Eric Thomson and Ms. Malia Litman.
-But also clinical trial updates such as this one made the headlines.
+Articles concerning patients who underwent stem cell therapy for the treatment of MS are not uncommon in the media.
+BBC journalist Caroline Wyatt likely one of the more noteworthy accounts and her story was featured via her employer's media channel.
+A few other reports that made the headlines were the those of Mr. Eric Thomson and Ms. Malia Litman.
+But also clinical trial updates such as this one have made the headlines.
 In terms of basic research, new insights into the mechanisms that lead the immune system to attack the myelin sheath of nerve cells were presented in a publication in early 2018.
 The same research article proposes that it is the immunomodulatory properties of stem cells which can help dampen the immune system in MS patients – a step that could help reverse the damage.
 [Media Link]

 Spinal Cord Injury

 Two pharmaceuticals are currently in the process of advancing their respective clinical trials through phases I to III.
 Asterias Biotherapeutics is investigating stem cell therapy for acute-stage injury via the SCiStar study.
 Neuralstem is in the early stages of carrying out phase-I safety studies for the treatment of chronic SCI injuries.
-Also, patient testimonials from private treatments have made the headlines.
+Also, patient testimonials who underwent treatment at their own expense have made the headlines.
 One of these featured Andy Bell who was left in a wheelchair after crashing his motorbike.
 Approximately 17,000 people suffer a spinal cord injury in the United States every year [Media Link]

 A publication on a first-of-its-kind study that used stem cells for the treatment of eczema made the headlines in 2016.
 Participants in the study were divided into two treatment arms.
-Those who received the larger dose of stem cells saw a significant improvement in the reduction of eczema severity – an improvement that lasted throughout the follow-up evaluation period.
+Those participants who received the larger dose of stem cells saw a significant improvement in the reduction of their eczema severity – an improvement that lasted throughout the follow-up evaluation period.
 The trial used donated umbilical cord stem cells which were administered subcutaneously in a single treatment round.
 Further large-scale studies are planned.
 [Media Link]

 Since several years, a clinical trial investigating stem cells for the treatment of hearing loss has been underway at the Florida Hospital For Children.
-This a first-of-its-kind study to examine if intravenously administered stem cells would have the capability to induce restoration of sensorineural hearing loss in young children.
-Despite the small size of the trial – just 10 participants – it has taken roughly five years to enroll subjects and complete the trial.
-Given the low risk of injury involved in IV-administration of stem cells (as compared to procedures that involve the cochlea directly), should encouraging results emerge from the trial, the findings would help pave the way for bringing a viable treatment that addresses an unmet need within the field of otology.
+This is a first-of-its-kind study to examine if intravenously administered stem cells have the capability to induce restoration of sensorineural hearing loss in young children.
+Despite the small size of the trial – which counts just 10 participants – it has taken roughly five years to complete enrollment and follow-up evaluations.
+Given the low risk of injury involved in IV-administration of stem cells (as compared to procedures that involve the cochlea directly), should encouraging results emerge from the trial, the findings would help pave the way for bringing a viable treatment forward that addresses an unmet need within the field of otology.
 According to a source affiliated with the investigation, publication of results were expected towards the end of 2017, but have so far not been published.
 [Media Link]

 Encouraging findings from a phase-I/IIa dose-escalation trial for the treatment of ALS were reported in early 2016.
-The investigation which was sponsored by BrainStorm Cell Therapeutics used the patients' own bone-marrow-derived stem cells.
-Prior to treatment, the stem cells were modified before transplantation took place using a patented procedure called NurOwn.
+The investigation – which was sponsored by BrainStorm Cell Therapeutics – used the patients' own bone-marrow-derived stem cells.
+Prior to transplantation, the stem cells were modified using a patented procedure called NurOwn.
 The enhanced mesenchymal stem cells (called MSC-NTF) secrete neurotrophic factors which have the potential to restore function in damaged nerve cells.
 The participants of the trial were divided into different treatment cohorts which accounted for some of the differences in response to treatment.
 Further studies are planned.
 [Media Link]